-Aim: The present study was designed to evaluate the correlation of interleukin 28B (IL28B, IFNL3) rs12979860 mRNA levels, viral load and liver function among hepatitis C virus (HCV) patients genotype 1a.
+Aim: The present study was designed to evaluate the correlation of interleukin 28B (IL28B, IFNL3) rs12979860 mRNA levels, viral load, and liver function among hepatitis C virus (HCV) patients genotype 1a.

-Background: HCV is considered essentially hepatotropic, and is a major health problem around the world.
+Background: HCV is considered essentially hepatotropic and is a major health problem around the world.

-Conclusion: This study indicates that rs12979860CC genotype could predict IL28B mRNA expression level in HCV-infected patients with G1a.
+Conclusion: This study indicated that rs12979860CC genotype could predict IL28B mRNA expression level in HCV-infected patients with G1a.
 Furthermore, IL28B mRNA expression level may serve as a useful marker for the development of G1a HCV-associated outcomes.